vyapp/vy/INTRO.md

 ### Paste text in the cursor position

-Switch to NORMAL mode, place the cursor in the middle of a line then press.
+Switch to NORMAL mode, place the cursor in the middle of a line then press the below command to copy a range of text from the cursor position to the end of line.

     <Control-o>

-It will copy the range of text, then press
+Press the Key-Command below to copy the selected text to the clipboard.

     <Key-y>

-to copy the text, then move the cursor to a given position and press.
+Then move the cursor to a given position then press.

     <Key-t>